 Everyone has to start somewhere, and as concerns watch collecting, this often means starting with an inexpensive watch.
 However, though not everyone can afford a timepiece from a big Swiss brand the first time around, this doesn’t mean that buying a cheap watch need equate with buying a shitty watch.
-A watch buyer in 2020 is truly spoiled for choice — with so many boutique and mircrobrands on the rise today, it’s easier than ever to snag an affordable timepiece that can serve as a springboard toward more expensive purchases.
+A watch buyer in these days is truly spoiled for choice — with so many boutique and mircrobrands on the rise today, it’s easier than ever to snag an affordable timepiece that can serve as a springboard toward more expensive purchases.

 If you’ve never bought a cheap watch before (and for the purposes of this article, we’re going to equate “cheap” with sub-$200), it’s worth asking yourself the following questions before you hit that “Buy Now” button on eBay, Amazon, or what have you.
 Because thought you can certainly nab a perfectly functional timepiece for under $200, it’s always better to be informed before making your purchase, and, ultimately, to ask yourself if it isn’t worth saving up just a bit more money before you pull the trigger on your first ticker.

 1. What are you going to use this watch for?